David W. Johnson

 Lecturer in Law

-David Johnson has been teaching Negotiation at SLS annually since 2006, in conjunction with his full-time practice of law in Silicon Valley, from 1996 to date.
-He has testified before the California Senate on pending legislation addressing software liability.
+David Johnson has been teaching Negotiation at SLS annually since 2006, in conjunction with his full-time practice of law in Silicon Valley from 1996 to date.
+He has testified before the California Assembly on legislation addressing software liability.
 Thereafter he appeared before Congress, as lead counsel for the Business Software Alliance in hearings before the House Subcommittee for Science and Technology.
-In 2008, he returned to Washington to consult on the Waxman-Markey cap-and-trade energy bill, HR2454.
-He currently serves on the California State Bar Executive Committee on Alternative Dispute Resolution, and two of its subcommittees – Ethics, and Education.
+In 2009, he returned to Washington to consult directly for Vice-President Al Gore, and his Alliance for Climate Protection, regarding the Waxman-Markey cap-and-trade energy bill, HR2454.
+He currently serves on the California State Bar Executive Committee on Alternative Dispute Resolution, and its subcommittee on Education and Inclusivity.
 David is a regular speaker at conferences, seminars and panels on various subjects in law, science and technology, as well as negotiation.

-His first role as General Counsel was with a pioneer in the social media and online advertising space, AllAdvantage, Inc. Thereafter, as GC and COO of a Palo Alto-based innovation accelerator, MG Taylor, Inc., he negotiated and closed its joint-venture with Vanderbilt University Medical Center to create the nation’s first Healthcare Innovation Center, located at Vanderbilt’s Center for Better Health.
-David moved next into biotech as the Deputy General Counsel for Xenogen, Inc. (NYSE: XGEN), which coupled innovations in genetic engineering and in vivo optical-imaging invented and patented by Dr. Chris Contag, Stanford Professor of Microbiology & Immunology, resulting in breakthrough technologies advancing cancer research worldwide.
-David co-managed Xenogen’s public-public merger with Caliper Life Sciences (NYSE: CALP), a global microfluidics and drug discovery instrumentation developer; upon closing, he became Caliper’s Deputy General Counsel for two years.
-Thereafter, David became a Principal and General Counsel of Triage Consulting Group, a hospital revenue-cycle consultancy supporting the business offices of academic, children’s and other hospitals nationwide.
+David’s first General Counsel role was with Internet pioneer, AllAdvantage, blending online advertising, social media and user-data capture & mining.
+A CSFB client, valued at $1.6b for IPO, AADV ultimately fell victim to the crash of 2000.
+Thereafter, he took the reins as COO and GC of Palo Alto-based innovation accelerator MG Taylor, negotiating to closing their joint-venture-to-acquisition with Vanderbilt University Medical Center to create the nation’s first Healthcare Innovation Center, installed and operating at Vanderbilt’s Center for Better Health.
+Remaining in Silicon Valley, David moved next into biotech, as Deputy General Counsel for Xenogen (NYSE: XGEN), which coupled innovations in genetic engineering and in vivo biophotonics, invented by Chris Contag, Stanford Professor of Microbiology, to create breakthrough improvements in cancer research.
+David co-managed Xenogen’s public-public merger with Caliper Life Sciences (NYSE: CALP), a global microfluidics and lab instrumentation developer.
+Upon closing, he was brought over as Caliper’s Deputy General Counsel.
+Several years hence, David took another leadership position as a Principal and General Counsel of former client Triage Consulting Group, a privately-held revenue-cycle consultancy for academic, children’s and other hospitals nationwide.

 For his JSM degree in Law, Science & Technology, David’s interdisciplinary research and writing proposed that both object-modeling technique (OMT) and fuzzy set theories, as proven design schemas in computing, should therefore find applications in law, policy, and decision-making; eliciting from his faculty advisor the observation that he was “one of the most widely-read people I know."
-In addition to reading, David is a competitive golfer and sailboat racer, and a diligent but decidedly average skier.
+In addition to reading, David is an avid skier and golfer, and a diligent but decidedly average tennis player.